-Your duties will be as described in the contract clause 12 [substitute '3.10' when using IFC 98, '4' when using GC/Works/1 (1998) or 'specification' as appropriate] a copy of which is enclosed for your reference.
+Your duties will be as described in the contract clause 3.4 [substitute '3.3' when using IC or ICD, '4' when using GC/Works/1 (1998), 'specification' or 'Employer's Requirements' as appropriate] a copy of which is enclosed for your reference.
 In particular, I wish to draw your attention to the following:

-You will be expected to inspect all workmanship and materials to ensure conformity with the contract requirements.
-Any defects must be drawn to the attention of the person-in-charge [substitute 'agent' when using GC/ Works/1 (1998)], to whom you should address all comments.
-If any defects are left unremedied for 24 hours or if they are of a major or fundamental nature, you must inform me immediately by telephone.
-Do not issue any written directions to the contractor.
+- You will be required to inspect all workmanship and materials to ensure conformity with the contract requirements.
+Any defects must be drawn to the attention of the person-in-charge [substitute 'agent' when using GC/Works/1 (1998)], to whom you should address all comments.
+If any defects are left unremedied for twenty-four hours or if they are of a major or fundamental nature, you must inform me immediately by telephone.
+Do not issue any written directions to the contractor. - 2.
+Although it is common practice for clerks of works to mark defective work on site, the contract gives you no such power.
+You must not in any way deface materials on site whether or not they are incorporated into the structure.

-- 2. Although it is common practice for clerks of works to mark defective work on site, the contract gives you no such power.
-You must not in any way deface materials on site whether or not they are incorporated into the structure. - 3.
-It is not my policy to issue lists of defects to the contractor before practical completion [substitute 'completion' when using GC/Works/1 (1998)].
+- It is not my policy to issue lists of defects to the contractor before practical completion [substitute 'completion' when using GC/Works/1 (1998)].
 Commonly called 'snagging lists', they may be misinterpreted and give rise to disputes.
 They should be compiled by the person-in-charge [substitute 'agent' when using GC/Works/1 (1998)].
 Please confine your remarks to the contractor to oral comments. - 4.
 The architect is the only person empowered to issue instructions to the contractor. - 5.
 You are not empowered to vary work or materials or design.
 Refer all queries to me. - 6.
 Complete the weekly report sheets, paying especial attention to [insert as required] and send them to me each Monday. - 7.
-Complete the diary as fully as possible. - 8.
+Complete the diary as fully as possible.
+Diaries must be handed to me on completion and, in any event, on practical completion of the Works. - 8.
 Remember that your weekly report sheets and diary may be called in evidence in the case of a dispute.
 Bear this in mind when making entries. - 9.
 Remember that, although I may call upon you to carry out various tasks in relation to the contract, your primary duty is to the employer as inspector on the Works.
 You have no duty to the contractor under the provisions of the contract, but you have a duty under the general law not to make careless statements.